Nexmo/stitch-ios-quickstart/docs/1-simple-conversation-objc.md

 # Getting Started with the Nexmo Stitch iOS SDK in Objective-C

-In this getting started guide we'll demonstrate how to build a simple conversation app with IP messaging using the Nexmo Stitch iOS SDK.
+In this getting started guide we'll demonstrate how to build a simple conversation app with IP messaging using the Nexmo Stitch iOS SDK but with interoperability in Objective-C.

-## Concepts & Setup
+## 1 - Concepts & Setup

 Please see the Swift [guide](https://developer.nexmo.com/stitch/in-app-messaging/guides/1-simple-conversation) for an introduction to concepts and setting up a JSON web token for the Nexmo dashboard.

+## 2 - Create the iOS App

+With the basic setup in place we can now focus on the client-side application.

+### 2.1 Start a new project

+Open Xcode and start a new project.
+We'll name it "simple-conversation-objc".

 ## Interoperability with Objective-C